zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 <a href="#top">Back to top</a>

-# Volunteer with us!

-We are always looking for volunteers to help us to organise the upcoming Festival.
-We need volunteers on the day to do various jobs from moving tables to manning doors.
-In exchange for a few hours helping out you get a free Talk/Workshop Pass, a chance to meet like-minded people and have a first pick at the Swap Shops.

-Please contact us at [volunteers@zerowastefestival.ie](mailto:volunteers@zerowastefestival.ie) to get involved.

-<a href="#top">Back to top</a>

 # Venue

 The festival will be hosted at the [Green Door Market](https://www.thegreendoor.ie/) at [Unit A1, Bluebell Business Centre, Old Naas Road, Dublin 12](https://goo.gl/maps/dt4MdVBktjt) from 10 AM to 5 PM on December 2nd, 2018.